Skip to main content

 3. Advanced students who are no longer supported by a graduate assistantship but who are making acceptable progress toward their degree (limited to one year).

-As needed, prioritization within categories will be based on timely progress through the degree program, graduate grades received, and West Virginia residency.
+As needed, prioritization within categories will be based on timely progress through, and overall performance in (e.g. graduate grades received; in good standing), the degree program.
 Prioritization will be done by the Director of Graduate Training, with difficult cases referred to the GTC.
-The Director of Graduate Training may distribute any additional credits available after the above priorities have been met.

 I.D.3.
 College Tuition